 Efficiency: don’t waste time by not being as quick as you could

-This one seems to be the most straight forward and also the hardest to implement: practice to get quicker in otherwise time-consuming tasks.
-Typically the two best candidates for simply getting quicker are case math and reading.
+This one seems to be the most straight forward and also the hardest to implement: practice to get quicker at otherwise time-consuming tasks.
+Typically, the two best candidates for simply getting quicker are case math and reading.

 This is the most obvious skill to improve in terms of speed.
 The trick here is the right kind of preparation:

 - Practice accurate calculations first.
 There is no point in quickly calculating wrong results.